Hyperbolic phonon polaritons in hexagonal boron nitride

 W. Regan (University of California)

-M Wagner (University of California)
+M. Wagner (University of California)

-AS McLeod (University of California)
+A.S.
+McLeod (University of California)

-A Rodin (National University of Singapore)
+A. Rodin (National University of Singapore)

-S. Zhu (TU Delft - Micro and Nano Engineering)
+Shouen Zhu (TU Delft - Mechanical Engineering)

 Kenji Watanabe (National Institute for Materials Science)

-T Taniguchi (National Institute for Materials Science)
+T. Taniguchi (National Institute for Materials Science)

 G. Dominguez (University of California)

-M Thiemens (University of California)
+M. Thiemens (University of California)

 A.H.
 Castro Neto (National University of Singapore)

 G.C.A.M.
-Janssen (TU Delft - Micro and Nano Engineering)
+Janssen (TU Delft - Mechanical Engineering)

 A. Zetti (University of California)

-F Keilmann (Ludwig Maximilians University)
+F. Keilmann (Ludwig Maximilians University)

-P Jarillo-Herrero (Massachusetts Institute of Technology)
+P. Jarillo-Herrero (Massachusetts Institute of Technology)

 M.M.
 Fogler (University of California)

-DN Basov (University of California)
+D.N.
+Basov (University of California)

 More Info